Ahmed99125/C-ITI-.NET-Training/WebApplication1/README.md

 git clone [YOUR_REPOSITORY_URL]

-Configure the database connection:
+Configure appsettings.json:

-Open appsettings.json.

-Modify the DefaultConnection string to point to your local SQL Server instance.
+Update the DefaultConnection string with your local SQL Server credentials.

- "ConnectionStrings": {
-   "DefaultConnection": "Server=YOUR_SERVER_NAME;Database=iti_project_db;Trusted_Connection=True;MultipleActiveResultSets=true;TrustServerCertificate=True"
- }

-Apply Database Migrations:
+Apply EF Core Migrations:

 Open the Package Manager Console in Visual Studio.

-Run the following command to create the database and apply the schema:
+Run Update-Database to generate the schema.

-Update-Database

 Run the application:

-Press F5 or click the "Run" button in Visual Studio to start the application.
-The application will automatically seed the necessary user roles upon startup.

-The first user you register will need to be assigned the Admin role to access all features.
-You may need to do this directly in the AspNetUserRoles table in the database initially.
+Press F5 in Visual Studio.
+The application will seed the user roles on the first run.
+The first registered user should be manually assigned the 'Admin' role directly in the database for full initial access.

-usage
+📝 Usage
-Once the application is running, you can register new users with different roles.
-The navigation bar and available actions will automatically adjust based on the role of the logged-in user, providing a tailored and secure experience for everyone.
+Once running, you can register users with different roles.
+The application's UI and available actions in the navigation bar will dynamically adapt based on the logged-in user's role, providing a secure and context-aware experience.